 My holiness is my salvation.

-In this sense, it is almost like the preceding lessons are teasers.
-You can move mountains!
-You can stop time in its tracks!
-The whole wide world is blessed by your mere existence!
-These are facts, perhaps, but they are contingent on our own salvation.
-This is reminiscent of early admonitions in the text: the only job a miracle worker has is to accept the atonement for himself (T-2.V.5:1).
+This is reminiscent of early admonitions in the text: the only job a miracle worker has is to accept the atonement for herself (T-2.V.5:1).
 Everything else – without exception – flows naturally and effortlessly from this one decision.

 Lesson 39 is an exercise in identifying our unloving thoughts, which are always fear-based (W-pI.39.6:3).
 Each one reflects our perception of our self as guilty and thus keeps us in hell.

 Our holiness – which reflects our innocence as God’s creations and thus the true state of our mind – is the antidote.
 We are not saved by anything we do, but by what we are in truth.

 And in our salvation lies the salvation of the world (e.g., W-pI.39.3:1).